WildernessLabs/Netduino.Foundation/Source/Additional_Peripheral_Libraries/Netduino.Foundation.Sensors.Motion.MAG3110/readme.md

 ## API

-This library supports polling and interrupts
+This library supports polling and interrupts.

 ### Structures